laravel/cashier-mollie/README.md

 3. Run the migrations: `php artisan migrate`

-4. Set the `MOLLIE_KEY` in your .env file.
+4. Ensure you have properly configured the `MOLLIE_KEY` in your .env file.
 You can obtain an API key from the [Mollie dashboard](https://www.mollie.com/dashboard/developers/api-keys):

     ```dotenv
-   MOLLIE_KEY="test_xxxxxxxxxxx"
+   MOLLIE_KEY="test_xxxxxxxxxxxxxxxxxxxxxx"
     ```

 5. Prepare the configuration files: